amadeus4dev/developer-guides/guides/errors.md

 ##### 401 Invalid consumer key

-The client credentials have invalid format and are not recognised.
+The client credentials have invalid format and are not recognized.

 ```json
 {